 A delicious edible sedimentary rock activity to help your preschooler learn about rock formations and layers.
 Making these edible sedimentary rock sandwich with layers is a great way to visualize how sedimentary rocks are formed.

 Hi!
-I am super excited to share our edible (and delicious!) sedimentary rock experiments with y’all today!
+I am super excited to share our edible and delicious sedimentary rock experiments with you today.

 How to Make Edible Sedimentary Sandwiches